daveyarwood/blog.djy.io/src/_drafts/alda-has-a-new-logo-and-website.md

 arrange them in a line, and click a button to align them exactly along their edges.
 You can select two interesting shapes and combine them in various ways to make an even more interesting shape.
-And best of all, just about anything you can do with the mouse, you can do in a more convenient way with keyboard shortcuts.
+And best of all, just about anything you can do with the mouse, you can do much faster with keyboard shortcuts.

 The tutorials that come with Inkscape are also fantastic.
-Within a few days, I was able to figure out how to take an existing SVG of a musical note that I found, make my own recreation of it out of a bunch of light blue squares and triangles spaced out evenly, and place it against the backdrop of a gray set of repeat signs.
+Within a few days, I was able to figure out how to take an existing SVG of a music note that I found, recreate it using a bunch of light blue squares and triangles spaced out evenly, and place it against the backdrop of a gray set of repeat signs.
 Before I knew it, Alda had a new logo:

 <center>
 <img src="{{ site.url }}/assets/2020-10-23-alda-logo-horizontal.svg"